-I have seen so many remarkable advancements in surgical care during my thirty-five years as a nurse here at St. Mary’s.
-In particular, the introduction of laparoscopic surgery in the 1980s was a huge leap forward that rapidly expanded to all surgical areas because of its great benefit for patients.
+Among the remarkable advancements in surgical care, the introduction of laparoscopic surgery in the 1980s was a huge leap forward that rapidly expanded to all areas because of its significant benefit to patients.

 Before laparoscopy, getting a gallbladder out left you with a large noticeable scar, but today just three or four tiny marks.
-That’s because a miniature telescope with a light source is inserted inside the patient and its high-resolution video camera becomes the surgeon’s eyes during the procedure.
-Having surgery done this way means you will have less pain and a much quicker recovery, getting you back to your normal activities sooner.
-In fact, following laparoscopic surgery, you may even be able to go home the same day.
+Having surgery this way means you will have less pain, less scarring and a much quicker recovery.
+You may even be able to go home the same day.